Xiraeth/odin-portfolio/README.md

 # Responsive Homepage Design
-A responsive homepage that showcases my various projects
+A responsive homepage that showcases my various projects.
 So far the text and images are all placeholders.